Magazine

 In 2020, 10 women from the Kavre region took part in this project.
 Two years later a new group started with another 10 women.
 As a result of the passings that have already taken place, 42 women are now involved, who are guided and supported by Gyani Dong, among others.
 She says that she is very happy to have had this opportunity and now wants to pass on her experiences.

 This is Gyani Dong.
-She has received microfinance herself and now successfully leads two groups of women who also work with microfinance.
+She has received seed funding herself and now successfully leads two groups of women who also work with seed funding.
 These groups are both in the Kavre region of Nepal.
-Gyani Dong earns her money by
+Gyani Dong earns her money by producing and selling milk.

 In December 2020 she received 100 euros from